ruboerner/GravMag3D/example_01.md

 end
 ```

-We now want to compute the gravitational attraction and the magnetic total field anomlay of the sphere along a profile $-10\le x\le 10$.
+We now want to compute the gravitational attraction and the magnetic total field anomaly of the sphere along a profile $-10\le x\le 10$.

 ```matlab:Code
 nx = 101;